MarcoFele98/network_mixture_WWCS/README.md

 Material for the tutorial on dyadic regression in networks and mixture models for the Winter Workshop on Complex Systems 2025.
 Explanation is in the slides.
-Please reach out if something does not feel right!
+Please reach out for questions!
 2252927@swansea.ac.uk